 NYPD Commissioner: It’s Hard To Hire Black Officers Since Too Many Black People Have Been Arrested

 Since makes this a confusing headline.
 Does the story say that since the time that many black people have been arrested, it’s hard to hire black officers?
 Or does it say because too many black people have been arrested, it’s hard to hire black officers?
-I explained the dangers of using temporal terms since and while in this blog.
+I explained the dangers of using temporal terms since and while in No. 7 of this post.

 Better: Because the headline is so unclear, I don’t’ have a suggested rewrite.